OneConnect Financial Technology (NASDAQ:OCFT) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of OneConnect Financial Technology (NASDAQ:OCFT) from a hold rating to a buy rating in a report issued on Wednesday, Zacks.com reports.
-Zacks Investment Research currently has $23.00 price objective on the stock.
+Zacks Investment Research upgraded shares of OneConnect Financial Technology (NASDAQ:OCFT) from a hold rating to a buy rating in a report published on Tuesday, Zacks.com reports.
+Zacks Investment Research currently has $24.00 target price on the stock.

 According to Zacks, “OneConnect Financial Technology Co.
 Ltd. engages in providing cloud-native technology solutions to financial institutions primarily in China.
 Its solutions offer technology applications and technology-enabled business services to financial institutions.
 OneConnect Financial Technology Co.
 Ltd. is headquartered in Shenzhen, China. “

-A number of other analysts also recently weighed in on OCFT.
-JPMorgan Chase & Co. downgraded OneConnect Financial Technology from an overweight rating to a neutral rating and set a $24.00 target price for the company. in a research report on Tuesday, July 21st.
-KeyCorp upped their price objective on shares of OneConnect Financial Technology from $22.00 to $28.00 and gave the stock an overweight rating in a research report on Thursday, August 6th.
-Two equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $20.38.
+A number of other brokerages have also issued reports on OCFT.
+KeyCorp raised their price target on OneConnect Financial Technology from $22.00 to $28.00 and gave the stock an overweight rating in a research note on Thursday, August 6th.
+JPMorgan Chase & Co. lowered OneConnect Financial Technology from an overweight rating to a neutral rating and set a $24.00 price objective on the stock. in a research note on Tuesday, July 21st.
+Three equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The company currently has a consensus rating of Buy and an average price target of $20.55.

-OneConnect Financial Technology (NASDAQ:OCFT) last released its quarterly earnings results on Tuesday, August 4th.
-The company reported $0.31 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.15) by $0.46.
+OneConnect Financial Technology (NASDAQ:OCFT) last issued its quarterly earnings results on Tuesday, August 4th.
+The company reported $0.31 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.15) by $0.46.
 The business had revenue of $109.27 million during the quarter, compared to analyst estimates of $111.66 million.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in OCFT.
+Federated Hermes Inc. acquired a new position in shares of OneConnect Financial Technology in the 1st quarter valued at about $508,000.
 Asset Management One Co.
-Ltd. acquired a new position in shares of OneConnect Financial Technology during the 1st quarter worth $28,000.
-Tower Research Capital LLC TRC acquired a new position in OneConnect Financial Technology during the first quarter worth about $50,000.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. bought a new position in shares of OneConnect Financial Technology in the second quarter worth about $54,000.
-Royal Bank of Canada boosted its stake in shares of OneConnect Financial Technology by 195.0% in the 1st quarter.
-Royal Bank of Canada now owns 19,570 shares of the company’s stock valued at $199,000 after purchasing an additional 12,936 shares in the last quarter.
-Finally, Edmond DE Rothschild Holding S.A. bought a new stake in shares of OneConnect Financial Technology during the 2nd quarter valued at approximately $221,000.
+Ltd. purchased a new stake in shares of OneConnect Financial Technology during the 1st quarter valued at about $28,000.
+Deutsche Bank AG purchased a new stake in shares of OneConnect Financial Technology during the 1st quarter valued at about $703,000.
+Massachusetts Financial Services Co.
+MA purchased a new stake in shares of OneConnect Financial Technology during the 1st quarter valued at about $4,700,000.
+Finally, Invesco Ltd. raised its holdings in shares of OneConnect Financial Technology by 6.4% during the 1st quarter.
+Invesco Ltd. now owns 17,720,172 shares of the company’s stock valued at $179,859,000 after buying an additional 1,067,000 shares during the period.

 OneConnect Financial Technology Company Profile